robobo1221/beerproger-todolist-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## api address can be configured through src/config/api.js

 ## Available Scripts

 In the project directory, you can run:

+### 'npm install'

+Installs all the required packages for this application.

 ### `npm start`